resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 **Demonstrate:** If you belong to more than one project, toggle between them to show changes in the menu system to the left of the page.

-As mentioned, everyone who logs into the Research Cloud via the AAF gets a small time limited project/tenant.
-This project is prefaced by the words "pt" ([project/tenant](http://support.rc.nectar.org.au/docs/allocations)) and followed by a number.
+As mentioned, everyone who logs into the Research Cloud via the AAF gets a small time limited trial project.
+This project is prefaced by the words "pt" ([**p**roject **t**rial](http://support.rc.nectar.org.au/docs/allocations)) and followed by a number.
 So mine is, for example, pt-30.

 **NB:** If you have multiple projects, get into the habit of always looking at the entry shown in this drop down before you do anything major, simply to confirm that you are in the correct project.
 You wouldn’t believe the trouble